Kalmar Nyckel Foundation

 • Community Programs: We host major community events and education programs on our Copeland Maritime Center campus at little or no cost thanks to donors & sponsors.

-• Ship Maintenance Fund: Our well-maintained ship requires annual maintenance of its wood structure and carvings, mechanical systems, safety equipment, rigging, sails and more.
-Each winter we seek funding to help prepare for the next sailing season!
+• Ship Maintenance Fund: Our well-maintained ship requires annual maintenance of its wood structure and carvings, mechanical systems, safety equipment, rigging, sails, and more.
+Each winter we seek funds to help prepare for the next sailing season!

-Please note: Funds raised from our Guest Bartender event on Mardi Gras, Feb.
-13, 2024 will be added into our total dollars raised for this Giving Day.
+Please note: Funds raised from our Guest Bartender event on February 12, 2025 will be added to our total dollars raised for this Giving Day.

 About Kalmar Nyckel Foundation